Right to Act by Written Consent

 This proposal and supporting statement are quoted verbatim below and HP is not responsible for any inaccuracies contained in them.

 The HP Board recommends a vote AGAINST this proposal and its opposition statement can be found below the proposal.

-Proposal 5 – Right to Act by Written Consent
+Proposal 4 – Shareholder Right to Act by Written Consent

-Shareholders request that our board of directors undertake such steps as may be necessary to permit written consent by shareholders entitled to cast the minimum number of votes that would be necessary to authorize the action at a meeting at which all shareholders entitled to vote thereon were present and voting.
-This written consent is to give shareholders the fullest power to act by written consent consistent with applicable law.
+Shareholders request that our board of directors take such steps as may be necessary to permit written consent by the shareholders entitled to cast the minimum number of votes that would be necessary to authorize an action at a meeting at which all shareholders entitled to vote thereon were present and voting.
 This includes shareholder ability to initiate any appropriate topic for written consent.

 Please vote yes:

-Right to Act by Written Consent - Proposal 5
+Shareholder Right to Act by Written Consent - Proposal 4

 The Board has carefully reviewed this proposal and unanimously recommends a vote AGAINST it for the following key reasons: